-66 http://derstandard.at/2000056940662/Weiter-Kritik-an-Staatsverweigerer-Paragrafen (accessed on 4th October 2017).
+http://derstandard.at/2000056940662/Weiter-Kritik-an-Staatsverweigerer-Paragrafen (accessed on 4th October 2017).

-raised by "epicenter.works" - an Austrian non-profit association for democratic rights, human rights, and informational self-determination.
-They were criticising the highly vague term and legal definition of "movement" ("Bewegung").67 Legally, it was simply defined as a bunch of people with the same ethos.
+informational self-determination.
+They were criticising the highly vague term and legal definition of "movement" ("Bewegung").71 Legally, it was simply defined as a bunch of people with the same ethos.
 Such an open definition could lead quickly to a criminalization of civil disobedience, of civil and artistic forms of protests.
 These concerns were taken up in the final version of the new regulation, giving a more precise definition of the term "movement".
 The revised version now is focused on establishing and leading such a "movement" and requires precise evidence of the assumed threat coming from the activists.
 Looking at the reaction of Austrian authorities to heterodox political groups reveals their hybrid nature as being perceived as a political problem and a problem of quasi-religious esoteric sectarianism alike.
 Heterodox groups are dealt with by the Austrian federal authority for sect-related issues.
 They produced reports about OPPT and the Freeman movement in 2014 and 2015 respectively.
-This federal agency is considered as the official government body of experts with regard to these groups.68 This classification of heterodox political groups as "sects" and esoteric cults offering quasi-religious salvation69 to their members was heavily criticised by left-leaning civil society groups like "StopptdieRechten", who suggested to treat heterodox movements as right-wing extremists.70 Also, from a legal perspective, the heterodox activities are defined as "political crime".
+This federal agency is considered as the official government body of experts with regard to these groups.72 This classification of heterodox political groups as "sects" and esoteric cults offering quasi-religious salvation73 to their members was heavily criticised by left-leaning civil society groups like "StopptdieRechten", who suggested to treat heterodox movements as right-wing extremists.74 Also, from a legal perspective, the heterodox activities are defined as "political crime".
 Tis nicely reflects the heterodox nature of these movements, mixing together right-wing rhetoric with left-wing critique of the "capitalist system", linking esoteric conspiracy theories with promises of quasi-religious salvation.